ptrgags/p5-sketchbook/Autocatalysis/logbook.md

 * Think of a better method of picking colors
 * Try shrinking/growing the domain size
 * Add a regulation step

+## 2021-08-05 Cleanup

+Today I started reorganizing the code before continuing.
+The chemical concentration data structure is now moved to its own file.
+I also created a `SeashellTexture` and `ReactionDiffusion` classes to encapsulate the main logic.
+This will also make it easy to make presets.